apify/apify-docs-v2/sources/platform/storage/index.md

 # [](#storage) Storage

+**Store anything from images and key-value pairs to structured output data.
+Learn how to access and manage your stored data from the Apify platform or via API.**

+---

 The Apify platform includes three types of storage you can use both in your [actors](../actors/index.md) and outside the Apify platform via [API](/api/v2#/), the [Apify SDK](https://sdk.apify.com) and Apify's [JavaScript API client](/apify-client-js) and [Python API client](/apify-client-python).

 This page contains a brief introduction of the three types of Apify Storage.